 I was born and raised in Massachusetts.
 I received my bachelor’s degree in English Literature from the University of Colorado, Boulder, and my Master’s in Education from Regis University.
-I am a mentor on Robotics Team 1619, a high school team that draws students from St Vrain Valley School District high schools.
+I am a mentor on FIRST Robotics Team 1619, a high school team that draws students from St Vrain Valley School District high schools.
 It is a dynamic, bright, and fun group of students and I love spending time with them.
-I am also a mentor, along with Mr. Ingersoll who teachers Gateway to Technology, for Flagstaff's Red Hot Robotics VEX Team.
-Last year was our first year and we fielded THREE teams.
-Our 6th grade team received the Judge's Award.
+At Flagstaff I teach middle school language arts and a programming elective using Agent Sheets and Processing.

 trace analyze support explain